MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/manage/customer-lockbox-requests.md

       ![Filter on "Microsoft Operator" to display audit records](../media/CustomerLockbox10.png)

-7. In the list of results, click an audit record to display it.
+7. In the list of results, select an audit record to display it.

 ### Audit record for a Customer Lockbox access request